agrawal-charu/avengers-assemble/README.md

 * [Features](#features)
 * [Functioning](#functioning)
 ## Introduction
 This is a game inspired by the Avengers: Endgame movie.
 It uses face recognition and is controlled by the user's head movements.
-The game is in the form of a falling blocks puzzle and the aim is to obtain all six infinity stones.
+The game is in the form of a falling blocks puzzle and the aim is to obtain all six infinity stones while avoiding the falling blocks.
 ## Technologies
 Project is created with:
 * HTML, CSS, JavaScript